THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Implementation

 \section{Implementation}

-We develop \sysname system prototype atop BytePS's PyTorch extension \cite{BytePS}.
-The prototype is of PS architecture and supports compressing gradients with THC.
-The system consists of two main components: \sysname Worker and the \sysname PS. {\bf \sysname Worker}.
-We integrated two modules into the BytePS system: the {\it compression module} and the {\it communication module}.
-During each iteration, the BytePS worker receives the calculated gradient from the front-end PyTorch and passes it to the compression module to perform the \sysname algorithm.
-The compressed gradient is then passed to the communication module, which is responsible for assembling packets and executing high-speed sending and receiving.
+{\bf \sysname Worker}.
+We develop \sysname prototype of workers atop BytePS's PyTorch extension \cite{BytePS}.
+During each iteration, the BytePS worker receives the calculated gradient from the front-end PyTorch and passes it to our {\em compression module}.
+Our compression module runs the \sysname algorithm on GPUs and employs a GPU-friendly implementation of RHT.

-{\it Compression Module.} Our compression module works on GPU and employs GPU-friendly implementation of Randomized Hadamard Transform.
 It also keeps the error-feedback records to compensate for the biased quantization as mentioned in Section~\ref{sec:choiceofparams}.
-In our \sysname system prototype, we developed this module atop PyTorch and integrate it directly into the BytePS PyTorch extension.

-{\it Communication Module.} The communication module is a C++ module developed based on Data Plane Development Kit (DPDK).
-It enables flexible packet assembling and provides kernel bypassing so that applications can directly receive data from the NIC using busy polling.
+The communication module is a C++ module developed based on Data Plane Development Kit (DPDK), which provides kernel bypassing so that applications can directly receive data from the NIC using busy polling.
+The communication module assembles packets based on compression results and communicates with the PS.

 Another approach is to adopt the RDMA protocol, such as RoCEv2~\cite{rocev2}.
-However, adopting RDMA protocol requires additional header parsing functions on the switch side, which complicates our design.
+However, adopting the RDMA protocol requires additional header parsing functions on the switch side.
 SwitchML~\cite{SwitchML} has demonstrated that the RoCEv2 protocol can be used with in-network aggregation by carefully parsing the header.
-In \sysname, we consider this as future work.
+For \sysname, we consider this as future work.

-{\bf \sysname Parameter Server.} We implement two versions of parameter servers: one in software and one on programmable switches.
-The programmable switch based PS is implemented in Intel Tofino programmable switch hardware.
-It performs the straightforward PS side table lookup using the "Table" control block.
-After table lookup, packets carrying table values are sent through recirculation ports and the "Register" extern then takes care of value aggregation.
-We also provide a software PS implementation written in C++.
-This software PS follows the exact logic of the programmable switch PS.
+{\bf \sysname Parameter Servers.} We implement two versions of parameter servers: the software version written in C++ and the programmable switch version implemented on the Intel Tofino switch~\cite{tofino}.
+In the programmable switch version, the PS performs table lookup using the ``Table'' control block.
+After the table lookup, the switch sends packets carrying table values through recirculation ports.
+The "Register" extern then takes care of value aggregation.
+Please see Appendix~\ref{appendix:switch_resources} for the resource usage of the programmable switch PS.